How to Listen Effectively for Your Own Advantage

 Sir Richard Branson, founder of the Virgin Group, stated in his popular LinkedIn post, Best Advice: Listen More Than You Talk, “...listening is one of the most important skills for any teacher, parent, leader, entrepreneur, or, well, just about anyone who has a pulse… I am endlessly surprised by what new and useful information I can gather just by keeping my ears open.”

-So ask yourself: How well do you listen?
+So ask yourself: Do you listen effectively?
 It might seem like a fairly straightforward and simple question.
 But listening is actually a skill that, when enacted effectively, can lead to a range of better outcomes for how you engage with your team, how senior leadership perceives your capabilities, and your overall progress in your career.
 The bottom line?
-Developing great listening skills can be the difference between where you are now and where you want to go.
+Developing an ability to listen effectively can be the difference between where you are now and where you want to go.

 Minda Zetlin stated, “...in our information-driven world, how much you know makes more difference to your long-term success than . . . almost anything else.
 A person who's talking is giving away information—often more than he or she intended.
 A person who's listening is receiving information.
 Who gets the best deal in that exchange?”

-Much like other areas in our professional lives, advancing your listening skills can begin by acknowledging what better listening skills are and taking small steps to enhance your approach.
+Much like other areas in our professional lives, advancing your effective listening skills can begin by acknowledging what better listening skills are and taking small steps to enhance your approach.
 The first step in developing great listening skills is being aware of the various types of listening.
-Essentially, listening takes on three forms:

-Here’s a simple example of how these forms of listening play out in a conversation.
+Here’s a simple example of how these forms of effective listening play out in a conversation.

 Speaker: “The timeline on my project keeps slipping and it’s making us look bad to the client”